pritam02/my-money/README.md

  * `java -jar target/geektrust.jar sample_input/input1.txt` - This will execute the jar file passing in the sample input file as the command line argument

  * You can also create your own custom text file for providing inputs.
- * You need to change the path of the input file in `run.sh` script if you want to use your own custom input files.
+ * You need to change the path of the input file in `run.sh` or `run.bat` script if you want to use your own custom input files.

  # Execute the unit tests